Mostafamabrok/directory-sorter/README.md

 # directory-sorter

-This program takes the directory you want to sort and sorts it into different folders For example:
+This program takes the directory you want to sort and sorts to different folders For example:
 .pdf goes to pdfs
 .txt goes to txtfiles